SK-EID/dds-documentation/docs/api/api_docs.md

 ## GetNotary

-The request returns the validity confirmation of the certain signature.
+The request returns the certificate validity confirmation of the certain signature.

 #### Request